5.11.1 Postdoctoral Scholars in Degree Programs: Policy

 This policy provides enhanced opportunities for individuals who have already been appointed as a Postdoctoral Scholar at Stanford.
-Appointment as a Postdoctoral Scholar at Stanford is subject to the policies outlined in Research Policy Handbook 10.3, Postdoctoral Scholars; postdoctoral scholar status is not available to enrolled graduate students.
+Appointment as a Postdoctoral Scholar at Stanford is subject to the policies outlined in the Research Policy Handbook (RPH 10.3 Postdoctoral Scholars); postdoctoral scholar status is not available to enrolled graduate students.

 Enrollment in a graduate degree program, while holding a postdoctoral appointment at Stanford, is contingent on: 1) approval by the postdoctoral scholar’s Stanford mentor, and 2) a successful application to and acceptance by the graduate degree program.
-Graduate program application procedures are defined in GAP 2.1, Admitting Graduate Students to Matriculated Study.
-All decisions regarding admission are made by the admitting department, subject to verification of credentials by the Graduate Admissions Office.
+Graduate program application procedures are defined in GAP 2.1 Admitting Graduate Students to Matriculated Study.
+All decisions regarding admission are made by the admitting degree program, subject to verification of credentials by the Graduate Admissions Office.

-Postdoctoral scholars who are also enrolled in a graduate degree program under the provisions of this policy must be supported financially at the level required by Stanford for postdoctoral scholars (see minimum levels of compensation).
+Postdoctoral scholars who are also enrolled in a graduate degree program under the provisions of this policy must be supported financially at the level required by Stanford for postdoctoral scholars (see funding rates and guidelines).
 During their enrollment in the degree program, these individuals remain eligible for the benefits of a postdoctoral scholar.